jendrikseipp/vulture/CONTRIBUTING.rst

 How to send a pull request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Visit your fork on GitHub, change the branch to the one you commited to, and
+Visit your fork on GitHub, change the branch to the one you committed to, and
 click the ``New Pull Request`` button.

 Follow-up